Creating the Perfect Author Website: A Step-by-Step Guide

 This page should have your email address or a contact form for readers to type their message in.

 Also, you should let readers know which other channels they can follow you on.
-Mention your social media profiles, for example your Facebook Author Page, and link to them.
+Mention and provide links to your social media profiles like your Facebook Author Page.
+See the example below:

 Reviews and Social Proof